BAföG for Students

 No. If you are enrolled at a university for a full-time programme, you cannot receive any money from the Jobcenter.
 The Jobcenter is only responsible for people who are available for full-time employment.
 That means you cannot seek help from the Jobcenter even if your BAföG application is rejected.
 Your spouse or underage children, however, can still receive help from the Jobcenter.

-The draft bill for the planned BAföG reform 2024 provides for a state aid called "Studienstarthilfe".
-This is a one-off grant of €1,000 at the beginning of studies.
+"Studienstarthilfe" is a one-off grant of €1,000 at the beginning of studies.
 The money is intended to make it easier for young students from low-income households to start their studies.
 The grant is designated to help young students afford a laptop, a deposit for rent or books and such.
-The grant does not have to be repaid.
-"Studienstarthilfe" is to be introduced for the 2024/2025 winter semester.
+The grant is not to be repaid.

 Students who:

-- are not older than 25 years of age and
+• are younger than 25 years of age and

 Good to know: You do not have to be entitled to BAföG in order to receive the grant.